How to clean a computer system fan

 Caution: When cleaning a PC fan, it is best to make sure the fins of the fan do not spin.
-Keep the fins in place while using canned air or the vacuum/duster.
-This helps prevent damage to the fan and make it easier to remove the dust from the fan.
+Keep the fins in place while using canned air or the vacuum/duster to prevent damage and make it easier to remove the dust.

 Clean fans with compressed air

 First option for cleaning computer fans, or any computer part in general, is by using canned air designed for electronics.
 This type of canned air is designed to be static free, helping prevent damage to computer components.
 Using canned air made for cleaning electronics is the safest approach, as well as the cheapest.

 Tip: When using compressed air try to position the computer in a way that helps the dust and dirt escape the computer and not just move somewhere else in the case.

 The second option is using a small electronic vacuum or electronic duster.
 These devices are designed to reduce the chance of static generation or discharge, helping protect electronics like canned air for electronics.

 Caution: Use caution when using a vacuum that plugs into the wall.
 These vacuums generate ESD, which could damage your computer.
 Whenever using these types of vacuums, remove the fan from the computer.

 If the computer you're working on is in around a smoker, the fan may look like the picture shown in the picture on this page.
 In this situation, it's usually best to moisten a cloth with water and rub the fan down.
 We also highly recommend removing the fan from the computer when using a damp cloth.